-We have audited the accompanying financial statements of Deaf Bible Society, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2022, and the related statements of activities, functional expenses and cash flows for the period from April 1, 2022 to December 31, 2022, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Deaf Bible Society, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2023, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Deaf Bible Society, Inc. as of December 31, 2022, and the changes in its net assets and its cash flows for the period from April 1, 2022 to December 31, 2022 in accordance with accounting principles generally accepted in the United States of America (GAAP).
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Deaf Bible Society, Inc. as of December 31, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).